Sovereign Producer: How to Build Your Own Kingdom in a World Without States.

 Why Da Vinci’s Life Matters

 Leonardo da Vinci wasn’t just a painter.
+He worked across:

 • Art